JustASimpleCoder/paxi_bot/README.md

 # paxi_bot
 Paxi - "Package Taxi", a ROS2 robot for collecting and moving around packages.

-This project is built on modified hoverboard firmware and SLAM sensor integration, using ROS2 for control, sensor feedback, and navigation.
-It is designed for experimentation with autonomous navigation, mapping, and sensor fusion.
+This project is built on modified hoverboard firmware using ROS2 for control, sensor fusion, SLAM and navigation.
+It is designed for experimentation for an indoor robot that can autonomously navigate and collect packages from a seceratary inside an office space.
-The paxi_hardware package within this project (ROS2 robot hardware) is originally adapted from from [Alex Makarov's Robaka ROS1 hoverboad project](https://github.com/alex-makarov/robaka-ros), converted into a ROS2 humble (C++17).
+The paxi_hardware package within this project (ROS2 robot hardware) is originally adapted from from [Alex Makarov's Robaka ROS1 hoverboad project](https://github.com/alex-makarov/robaka-ros), converted for ROS2 humble (C++17).

 ## Requirments
 - ROS2 humble
 - Ubuntu 22.04
 - Hoverboard parts

 ## Target
 ROS2 humble on Ubuntu 22.04, built with ROS's build system (gcc under the hood), tested on x86-64 and ARM64

 ## Project Structure